jennahamlin/tinselR/manuscript/paper.md

 communications with collaborators.
 Below we detail how to install the application and describe the example data that is pre-loaded so that a new user can familiarize themselves with the application.

+# Statement of Need

+Public health genomic surveillance is a young and rapidly evolving field that exists at the intersection of genomics and epidemiology.
+Phylogenetic trees showing ​bacterial isolates' relatedness with annotated epidemiologic data are critical for identifying potential outbreaks.
+Neither the genetic nor the epidemiological data alone are sufficient, and no other type of analysis can replace it.
+In addition to the routine use of this software for outbreak investigation, ​it will play a critical role in establishing new genetic subtyping schemes.
+The applied research to develop new typing schemes for identifying isolates belonging to outbreak clusters remains reliant upon the manual review of many trees containing large numbers of isolates from well described historical outbreak.
+For many organisms, no a priori genomic relatedness threshold exists, and the examination of trees is the only way to establish a hypothesis for validation.
+Tinselr is both a visualization tool and an analysis package, and its user-friendly interface is uniquely suited to the needs of public health genomic surveillance.

 # Installation